 - The use of Landonline's 'pre-validate' functionality virtually guarantees successful registration.
 That means no risk of failure to meet obligations to mortgagees due to rejected dealings.

-- The system prompts for a section 80A priority amount, so this will not be overlooked.
+- The system prompts for a priority amount when registering a mortgage, so this will not be overlooked.

 - The system will not permit the use of a memorandum number if it is not valid for that bank or mortgagee.

 - The system will not allow the name of the mortgagor to be spelt incorrectly.
-It automatically matches with the transferor or registered proprietor, as appropriate.
+It automatically matches with the transferor or registered owner, as appropriate.

 Setting up a certify and sign process for your firm

-When partners establish their firm's policy as to who in the firm may have e-dealing 'certify and sign' rights, Duncan suggests that they consider the following questions:
+When partners establish their firm's policy as to who in the firm may have e-dealing 'certify and sign' rights, it may be useful to consider the following questions:

-- What other aspects of the conveyancing process are entrusted to staff solicitors and associates in the manual environment?
+- What other aspects of the conveyancing process are entrusted to staff solicitors and associates?

 - What aspects of the conveyancing process may have resulted in any past professional indemnity claims or 'near misses' in your firm?